sp-etx/friendlysam/docs/nodes-networks-clusters.rst

     This tutorial only teaches the very basics of how to use Friendly Sam.
 To learn more, follow the links into the code reference of :class:`~friendlysam.parts.Node`, :class:`~friendlysam.parts.FlowNetwork`, etc.

 Friendly Sam makes it easy to formulate optimization problems with flow networks.
-A central tool for this is the :class:`~friendlysam.parts.Node` class.
-Let's begin with a simple example.
+Let's begin with an example.

 An example
 ------------